Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Abstract

 \section{Abstract}

-Community detection has been well studied in network analysis, and one popular technique is spectral clustering which is fast and statistically analyzable for detecting clusters for given networks.
-But the more realistic case of mixed membership community detection remains a challenge.
-In this paper, we propose a new spectral clustering method Mixed-SLIM for mixed membership community detection.
-Mixed-SLIM is designed based on the symmetrized Laplacian inverse matrix (SLIM) \citep{SLIM} under the degree-corrected mixed membership (DCMM) model.
-We show that this algorithm and its regularized version Mixed-$\mathrm{SLIM}_{\tau}$ are asymptotically consistent under mild conditions.
-Meanwhile, we provide Mixed-$\mathrm{SLIM}_{appro}$ and its regularized version Mixed-$\mathrm{SLIM}_{\tau appro}$ by approximating the SLIM matrix when dealing with large networks in practice.
-These four Mixed-SLIM methods outperform state-of-art methods in simulations and substantial empirical datasets for both community detection and mixed membership community detection problems.
+{ Mixed membership community detection is a challenging problem.
+In this paper, to detect mixed memberships, we propose a new method Mixed-SLIM which is a spectral clustering method on the symmetrized Laplacian inverse matrix under the degree-corrected mixed membership model.
+We provide theoretical bounds for the estimation error on the proposed algorithm and its regularized version under mild conditions.
+Meanwhile, we provide some extensions of the proposed method to deal with large networks in practice.
+These Mixed-SLIM methods outperform state-of-art methods in simulations and substantial empirical datasets for both community detection and mixed membership community detection problems.}